-Founded in 1880, the University of Southern California is a private research university in Los Angeles.
-Similar to other social work Ph.D. programs online, USC's doctor of social work degree is designed for students currently working as social workers who wish to further their careers.
+Founded in 1880, the University of Southern California is a private research university.
+Like other social work DSW programs online, USC’s Doctor of Social Work degree is designed for students currently working as social workers who wish to further their careers.

-Students earning their Ph.D. in social work online at USC must complete 42 credits over the course of the two-year program.
-Coursework is focused on two areas: advanced management practice in complex systems and innovation and leadership.
+Students who earn their DSW in social work online at USC must complete 42 credits over the course of the two-year program.
+Coursework is focused on two areas: (1) advanced management practice in complex systems and (2) innovation and leadership.
 In order to graduate, each student must complete a capstone project that addresses one of the 12 Grand Challenges established by the American Academy of Social Work and Social Welfare.

-USC's online Ph.D. in social work program includes synchronous coursework and two required six-day on-campus residencies, held in Los Angeles and Washington, D.C.
+USC’s online DSW in social work program includes synchronous coursework and two required six-day on-campus residencies, held in Los Angeles and Washington, D.C.